Noah's Ark

 To assemble:

-2. I plugged the sockets into the extension cord, and screwed in the bulbs.
+1. Line one tote with foil, and line the lid with tissue paper.
+I just used a bit of tape to hold it down.
+In a few tutorials they've spray-painted the inside of the bottom tote with silver.
+I figured I can more easily re-purpose the totes if I use foil.2.
+I plugged the sockets into the extension cord, and screwed in the bulbs.
 Some tutorials suggest drilling a hole in the tote for the cord, but I found the lid closed easily over the cord without pinching it dangerously.
 Again, this will let me use the tote later for something else when I get around to building a nicer light box.

 3. I suggest using some packing tape to hold the lid of the tote down, so it isn't a temptation to open the light box.